django-graph-api/django-graph-api/docs/index.rst

 - great documentation
 - supportive open-source community

+Django Graph API is still a young project and doesn't yet support many of the key GraphQL features, such as filtering and mutations.
+See a list of `supported and unsupported features`_.

 If you'd like to help contribute, read our `contributing guidelines`_ and chat with us on Gitter_.

 .. _GraphQL: http://graphql.org/